 (g) critical incident reporting as outlined in R501-1-2-9 and R501-1-9-2d;

 (i) transportation of clients to include requirement of insurance, valid driver license, driver and client safety and vehicle maintenance;

 (k) client safety including any unique circumstances regarding physical facility, supervision, community safety and mixing populations; and

 (l) provision of client meals, administration of required medications, maximum group sizes, and sufficient physical environment providing for the comfort of clients when clients are present for six or more consecutive hours.

 (5) Programs shall maintain client files to include the following:

-(a) client name, home address, email address, phone numbers, date of birth and gender;
+(a) client name, home address, email address if available, phone numbers, date of birth and gender;